mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 * **name**: The name of the query.
 Used by the code to reference the query.
 * **select**: The select portion of the query.
 If you are querying and your result class is a data model (with @TableDef) then you can omit the select portion of the query.
 * **where**: the main, required where clause.
-Any named paramters in this portion are considered to be required and an exception will be thrown if not all paramters are provided (in the example above, an exception would be thrown if customerGropuId were not provided)
+Any named parameters in this portion are considered to be required and an exception will be thrown if not all parameters are provided (in the example above, an exception would be thrown if customerGroupId were not provided)
-* **optionalWhereClauses**: These are where clauses that are only added to the final query statement if the named paramters they reference are present.
+* **optionalWhereClauses**: These are where clauses that are only added to the final query statement if the named parameters they reference are present.
 By default, optionalWhereClauses are added on to the statement as a OR clause.
 So for the example above, if the loyaltyNumber parameter is provided when running the query, then the framework will add " OR c.loyalty_number = ?' to the generated query.
 * **orderBy**: It's also possible to add an order by clause which will be appended after all the where clauses.
 E.g.:

 ```orderBy: model_year, make, model```